Your credit limit is the maximum amount you can borrow using a credit card or line of credit.

-One of the most important things to know about your credit card is your credit limit which is the maximum outstanding balance you can have on your credit card at a given point in time without receiving a penalty.
+Your credit limit is the maximum outstanding balance you can have on a credit card or line of credit without being penalized.
+A line of credit is a flexible loan from a bank or credit union.
 Managing your credit limit is important both for staying out of debt and building a good credit score.

-Your credit card issuer determines your credit limit when you first apply for the credit card by assessing your income, current debt level, and credit history.
-If you have a new credit history, a history of late payments, low income, or a high debt level you may be approved for a low credit limit to start.
+Your credit issuer determines your credit limit when you apply for a credit card or line of credit.
+It assesses your income, current debt level, and credit history to make its decision.
+If you have a history of late payments or a significant amount of debt compared to your income, you may be approved for a low credit limit to start.

 How Much of Your Credit Limit Can You Use?

 You can make purchases all the way up to your credit limit.
 You may not be able to go over your credit limit, though, if you haven't opted-in to having over-the-limit transactions processed.
 If you don't opt-in, transactions that could put you over your limit will be declined.

 If you opt-in, exceeding your credit limit may result in an over-the-limit fee, which can also trigger a penalty rate.
 A penalty rate is a higher interest rate that your card issuer can charge in specific circumstances.
 Check your credit card agreement to see whether your card issuer penalizes card users for going over their credit limits.

 Your credit limit also impacts your credit score.
 Your credit limit and card balance are reported to the credit bureaus each month.
 This information is used to calculate your credit utilization, which measures the amount of your credit limit that's being used.
 It counts for as much as 30% of your credit score.

 The higher your credit card balance is relative to your credit limit, the higher your credit utilization will be.
 This brings your credit score down, making it harder to qualify for loans and credit.
 Card issuers may also deny credit limit increases if you have a high credit card balance.
 It's best to keep your credit card balances less than 30% of your credit limit to achieve the best credit score.